 Field-hunting tip

-Look in high-grade metamorphic rocks such as kyanite-bearing schists and gneisses country — that is the host setting where magnesiostaurolite typically forms.
+Look in high-grade metamorphic rocks such as kyanite-bearing schists and gneisses country, the host setting where magnesiostaurolite typically forms.
 If you start seeing kyanite, garnet, biotite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals often forming cruciform penetration twins habit, so train your eye for that shape before scanning the outcrop.